selbekk/calidation/README.md

 ## How do you even?

 Let's say you have a form you want to validate.
-Remove that crusty ass `<form />` tag and replace it with a fly af `<FormValidation />` component!
+Remove that old school `<form />` tag and replace it with a fly af `<FormValidation />` component!

 ### Configurate, don't playa hate